prody/ProDy/doc/examples/select/contacts.rst

 Spherical atom selections
 -------------------------------------------------------------------------------

-Similarly, one can give arbitrary coordinate arrays for identifying atoms in a spherical region.
+Similarly, one can give arbitrary coordinate arrays as keyword arguments to identify atoms in a spherical region.
 Let's find backbone atoms within 5 angstroms of point (25, 73, 13):

 >>> import numpy as np # We will need to pass a Numpy array
 >>> sel = protein.select('backbone and within 5 of somepoint', somepoint=np.array((25, 73, 13)))